gvwilson/thirdbit/src/fiction/iffy/index.md

 her husband took the entire basket of naan from the center of table in one hand and his plate with the other and disappeared back into his cabin.
-A moment after the door closed
-Iffy heard something gurgle out of a bottle.
+Iffy heard something gurgle out of a bottle as the door closed.

 Aunt Naggie let out her breath and smiled at her foster daughter.
 "You'll be hungry then?"